Unbiased split variable selection for random survival forests using maximally selected rank statistics: Real data applications: survival prediction of breast cancer patients

-To demonstrate the efficiency of the proposed approach and to compare the prediction performance with other methods, we analyzed three real datasets on breast cancer with MSR-RF, CIF and RSF.
+To demonstrate the efficiency of the proposed approach and to compare the prediction performance with other methods, we analyzed three real datasets on breast cancer with MSR-RF, RSF and CIF in both variants as described in Section \ref{sec:selection}.
 Furthermore, we measured the runtime required for analyzing these datasets.

-The \texttt{GBSG2} dataset \cite{Schumacher1994} consists of $8$ clinical covariates for $686$ women from the German breast cancer study group $2$, a controlled clinical trial on the treatment of lymph node positive breast cancer for the endpoint recurrence-free survival.
+The \texttt{GBSG2} dataset \cite{Schumacher1994} consists of eight clinical covariates for $686$ women from the German breast cancer study group $2$, a controlled clinical trial on the treatment of lymph node positive breast cancer for the endpoint recurrence-free survival.
 The covariates are hormonal therapy (yes or no), age, menopausal status, tumor size and grade, number of positive lymph nodes, progesterone receptor and estrogen receptor.
 The dataset is freely available in the \texttt{pec} R package \cite{Mogensen2012}.

 The \texttt{nki} dataset \cite{VanDeVijver2002, vantVeer2002} includes gene expression measurements of $337$ lymph node positive breast cancer patients.
 Seven clinical risk factors and $24,481$ genes are included.
 We analyzed the endpoint metastasis-free survival.
 The dataset is freely available in the Bioconductor \cite{Gentleman2004} package \texttt{breastCancerNKI} \cite{Schroeder2011}.